Vonshad/Offensive_Sec/EN_writeups/linux/Beep_HTB.md

 #### Finding users on the machine using the same exploit

-Now that we know we can get file disclosures using this exploit, why not try to find which users are on the machine?
+Now that we know we can get file disclosures using this exploit, why not try to find users on the machine?
 By doing so, we will get usable SSH usernames.

 In order to get usernames, we want to read the **/etc/passwd** file on the machine.
-To do so, we simply have to modify our URL to specify its location.
+To do so, all we have to do is modify our URL to specify the file location.
 See below.

 ![Getting machine users](https://i.imgur.com/1BDfrsF.png)

-We now have two "real" usernames: `root` and `fanis`.
+We now have two usernames that are present on the actual machine: `root` and `fanis`.

 Let's move on to exploitation.

 ## **Step 3 : EXPLOITATION**

-> Using a previously found username and password combo, we attempt to SSH into the machine and make a very surprising discovery.
+> Using a previously found username and password, we attempt to SSH into the machine and we make a very surprising discovery.

 ### *Attempting to SSH into the machine*

-Remember port 22, a.k.a. the one we barely covered?
+Remember port 22; the one we barely covered?
 It is now its time to shine.

 The password we found was the password of the `admin` user.
 Could this password be the same one the `root` user is using?
 Let's try!